justintadlock/series/readme.txt

 Basically, you get a new meta box on the edit post screen titled "Series" that works just like regular tags.
 You can input a series name to add a post to a series.
 You also get a "Series" screen under the "Posts" menu in the WordPress admin.

+### Why am I getting a 404 error on series pages?

+You just need to set up the plugin.
+Go to Settings > Series in your WordPress admin and save the settings.
+It'll let WordPress know about your series permalink, which is necessary for showing series on the front end of the site.

 ### What widgets are available to use?

-* **Series: List Posts** - This widget allows you to list posts from any series you've created.
+* **Series - List Posts** - This widget allows you to list posts from any series you've created.
-* **Series: List Related** - This widget displays posts within the current post's series.
+* **Series - List Related** - This widget displays posts within the current post's series.
 So, it only shows up under two conditions: 1) you're viewing a single post and 2) the current post is within a series.

 ### Are there other functions to use in my theme?